AnalysisFramework/StructuredAnalysis-OpenAI-GPT/README.md

 - Transparent documentation of model behavior
 - Recording of technical irregularities and critical interactions
 - Structured representation of findings for internal and external review

+> ⚠️ Note: This document is not yet complete, but it covers the core points that need to be addressed.
+> It will be expanded and refined over time.
+I’ve chosen to publish it now rather than delay further, because these issues need to be stated clearly.